 3 Ingredient Banana Oatmeal Cookies

-We love this recipe because it’s made with 100% whole grains and naturally sweetened from banana.
 You could even make this a 2 ingredient cookie by omitting the chocolate chips (not recommended :P).
 That means, these cookies are vegan, gluten free, and refined sugar free.
-Here is what you need:

 Your banana oatmeal cookies only need about 8 minutes in the oven before they’re ready to eat!
 If you can’t wait that long, don’t worry!
-These cookies are 100% vegan and you can eat the batter 😀
+These cookies are 100% vegan and you can safely eat the batter.

 Banana Oatmeal Cookies Add-In Ideas

-The beauty of this recipe its implicity, however, if you’re feeling fancy you can totally add more add-ins that we did!
+The beauty of this recipe its simplicity, however, if you’re feeling fancy you can totally add more add-ins than we did!
 Here are some suggestions to switch up the flavors a little bit:

 - spices: cinnamon, homemade chai spice, vanilla extract, etc.